Obrelix/.net-Google-Drive-API-v3-File-Handling/README.md

 Downloading/Uploading asynchronous

-# Notes
+# Instrunctions

 In order to use this Application you have to follow the 1st step from this tutorial https://developers.google.com/drive/v3/web/quickstart/dotnet

-When you have already created an OAuth 2.0 client and downloaded the client_secret.Json file from https://console.developers.google.com
+When you have already created an "OAuth 2.0 client" and downloaded the client_secret.Json file from https://console.developers.google.com

 Start the application and: